ke177409/Kara-Evans/Projects/Product-Analysis.md

 These customers exhibit a high lifetime value for the company due to their combination of significant spending and frequent rental activity.
 Two of these four high-value customers were also situated in one of the top 10 countries (USA and Brazil).

-## Recommendations & Findings
-* Focus on promoting the company's brand in Asian markets to capitalize on the existing customer presence.
-* Acquire and promote more PG-13 rated films to generate the most revenue.
-* Consider additional factors such as membership duration to obtain a more comprehensive understanding of customer loyalty.
-* Incorporate additional customer data measures, such as customer age, language preferences, movie genres, to serve various customer segments.
-* Regularly update film inventory based on customer demographics and behavior.

 ## Data Cleaning, Integration, & Transformation
 * Corrected missing and inaccurate values using insert commands.
 * Removed irrelevant data using delete commands.